PepeFranco/ygo-collection/README.md

 # Structure decks

-There are 2 approaches to get which cards are missing for 3 sets of structure decks
+There are 2 approaches to get which cards are missing to complete 3 sets of each structure decks

 ## For both approaches

 ### Download structure deck lists

 Generates `cardsInStructureDecks.json`
 List of each individual card in each deck

-YGO Pro API may not have complete lists on all decks

-This means missing lists may be incomplete
+YGO Pro API may not have complete lists on all decks This means missing lists may be incomplete
 And cards may incorrectly be marked as not to keep

 ```